Chelmsford County High School for Girls

 With the right preparation and support, your child can approach the CSSE 11 Plus Test with confidence.

 The live process usually sits with CSSE-linked schools and the relevant local authority process.
-This page helps you understand the route, but the final registration and admissions instructions should always be checked on the live official pages for the relevant year.
+The official pages remain the source of truth for registration windows, test venues, access arrangements and final admissions instructions for the relevant year.